huggingface/blog/transformers-docs-redesign.md

 The Transformers documentation was initially written for machine learning engineers and researchers, model tinkerers.

 Now that AI is more mainstream and mature, and not just a fad, developers are growing interested in learning how to build AI into products.
-This means realizing developers interact with documentation unlike machine learning engineers and researchers.
+This means realizing developers interact with documentation differently than machine learning engineers and researchers do.

 Two key distinctions are: